Friday's Scottish Gossip

 Newcastle United forward Garang Kuol has insisted that his loan to Heart of Midlothian has been a failure despite the 18-year-old Australia international having struggled for game time.
 (The Herald)

-Should Ecuador midfielder Jose Cifuentes complete a £567,000 transfer to Rangers, the 24-year-old will enjoy a considerable increase on the salary he was receiving in United States - breaking down at £10,000-per-week, according to Bola.
-(Bola via Daily Record)

-Rangers fans reckon Malik Tillman has dropped the biggest transfer hint yet that his loan to Rangers from Bayern Munich will become permanent in a £5m transfer after he posted an Instagram update of him in a Rangers shirt.
-(Football Scotland)

-Graeme Shinnie, currently captaining Aberdeen on loan from Wigan Athletic, says "we will wait and see" what happens in the summer after being asked if he will return to Pittodrie next season despite having a season left of his contract with the club relegated to English football's third tier amid ongoing financial strife.
+Graeme Shinnie, currently captaining Aberdeen on loan from Wigan Athletic, says "we will wait and see" what happens in the summer after being asked if he will return to Pittodrie next season despite having a year left of his contract with the club relegated to English football's third tier amid ongoing financial strife.
 (The Scotsman)

+Midfielder Graeme Shinnie says his desire to return to Aberdeen next season after his loan from Wigan Athletic is "obvious".
+(Press & Journal)

+Aberdeen are closing in on a deal to bring on-loan Liverpool midfielder Leighton Clarkson back to Pittodrie next season.
+(Press & Journal)

 Leighton Clarkson, who has a year left of his Liverpool contract, has dropped a major clue that he could be sticking around at Aberdeen beyond this season, with the 22-year-old telling fans on social media "I'll see you in Europe".
 (Football Scotland)